Glossary of business terminology - romain-vignes-53940-unsplash-banner

 Some companies choose to not be listed on the stock market, or they may not meet the listing requirements.
 Therefore the shares are ‘unquoted’.

-Capital invested into projects with higher risks, usually start-up businesses.
+Capital invested into higher-risk projects, usually start-up businesses.

 A merger between companies that are in the same industry but are not at the same production stage.
 For example, if a car manufacturer buys a tyre company.
 They are part of the car manufacturing industry, but now the car maker can reduce the cost of tyres.

-The number of shares traded in a day on the London Stock Exchange.
+The number of shares traded on the London Stock Exchange during a given time.

 An insurance policy that does not share in the profits of the business that issued it.

-This is the capital a business uses in its day-to-day trading.
+The capital a business uses in its day-to-day trading.
 It’s the difference between current assets and current liabilities.
-It provides an indication of liquidity and the businesses ability to meet its current obligations.
+It provides an indication of liquidity and the business’es ability to meet its current obligations.

 The balance in demands of both life at work and personal life.